erickgolo94/Professional-Certificates/README.md

 # Professional-Certificates
-erified professional certifications and credentials in Data Analytics, Business Analysis, and IT Risk Management.
+Verified professional certifications and credentials in Data Analytics, Business Analysis, and IT Risk Management.